MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/concepts/live-issues-changing-to-mp-2015.md

 <!-- from ~\multiplayer\multiplayer-appendix\multiplayer-appendix.md: -->
 > **Note**
 The Multiplayer 2015 service, described in this article, is for advanced API usage.
-As a starting point, instead use the [Multiplayer Manager API](../mpm/live-multiplayer-manager-nav.md) which significantly simplifies development.
+As a starting point, instead use [Multiplayer Manager (MPM)](../mpm/live-multiplayer-manager-nav.md), which significantly simplifies development.
 If you find an unsupported scenario in the Multiplayer Manager API, please let your DAM know.

 > **Note**
 The previous version of the multiplayer system is Multiplayer 2014.